 Help Contain Water Rates

 The city’s water usage remains flat, despite an increase in the number of buildings.
 Smart meters are one of the components helping to contain water rates and delay the need to build a new well, a major capital expense.
 The AMI water meters allow the utility to operate their system more efficiently with accurate and timely consumption data.
 Meter repairs at the utility’s shop also assist with this goal.

 The utility recently reported that it pumped just under 9.5 billion gallons of water in 2017, the lowest in 50 years.
 Madison’s population grew by about 95,000 people during that same period.
 Per capita usage is now at 55 gallons per day.
 According to a Wisconsin State Journal article, more efficient appliances and fixtures plus residents’ support of conservation measures have helped lower the city’s water usage.

 The Madison Water Utility uses FDM maintenance software to test 20-year-old residential water meters.
 Rick Marx, Madison Water Utility Meter Operations Unit Supervisor, operates the automated gravimetric bench that holds 12 meters.
 (Blaize Communications photo by Harold Blaize)

-The AMI system is more complex than previous mechanical systems.
+The AMI water meters overall system is more complex than previous mechanical systems.
 There’s a growing trend of larger utilities absorbing smaller ones for this reason.
 In Madison, meter readers who once went door-to-door are now helping to repair water meters.
 No one lost their job during the City’s transition to smart meters.
 Some residents expressed concerns about potential layoffs, but they didn’t occur.